Daviedavie100/Pisa2012_data_analysis/README.md

 ## What do I need to install?

-This project uses
-- Python 3
-- and is designed to be completed through the Jupyter Notebooks IDE.
-It is highly recommended that you use the
-- Anaconda distribution to install Python, since the distribution includes
-- all necessary Python libraries as well as Jupyter Notebooks.
-The following libraries are expected to be used in this project:
+- Anaconda distribution to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.

-NumPy
+- NumPy
-pandas
+- pandas
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

 ## Why this project?